NICKNAME/S: JC, The Alabama Slamma

 On the back of winning a state league title in 1981, Geelong and a successful appeareance in the NBL preseason tournament where the Cats defeated multiple NBL squads, Geelong was entered into the NBL for the 1982 season.

-As a result of the team’s slow start, coach Tim Kaiser was fired and replaced with the team’s high-scoring guard Cal Bruton, who would act as a player-coach for the remainder of the season.
-A stunning 13-game winning streak followed, culminating with Geelong finishing in second place (20-6).
+As a result of the slow start, Kaiser was fired and replaced by Bruton, who acted as player-coach for the remainder of the season, with a stunning 13-game winning streak following as Crawford continued to carry the scoring and rebounding load inside.

 1983